Ph.D. Admission Information

 We select our students on the basis of qualities that are most favorable for achieving a high-level career as a researcher and teacher.
 Students may be admitted in any semester, although most students start during the fall or summer semester.

-If your native language is not English, the university requires you to take both the Test of English as a Foreign Language (TOEFL).
+If your native language is not English, the university requires you to take the Test of English as a Foreign Language (TOEFL).
 This requirement is waived if you have a degree from an English speaking university.
 All non-native English speakers who are admitted to the program are required to take the Test of Spoken English (TSE) during their first year on campus.

 The most important items in your application package are your scholarship record, particularly your most recent course work at the undergraduate or graduate level, and the quality of your recommendations.
 We encourage outstanding students with a bachelor's degree to enter the Ph.D. program directly.
 Such students may earn a master's degree while in the Ph.D. program.

 Recent course work in economic theory, statistics, mathematics, and (possibly) organization theory and behavioral science, in addition to accounting and computer science, is especially helpful.
 Able students without such course work, as well as those without a strong background in accounting or MIS, may be admitted if they have a strong background in quantitative disciplines.

 To enter the program you must be accepted by the graduate accounting and MIS faculty, in addition to the university and the Graduate School.
 The deadline for 2016 applications is January 15, 2016.
 Please see fisher.osu.edu/phd for more information.

 PhD Program Director Darren Roulstone can answer any question you may have about the admissions requirements.